Crystal Business Guide How to Start Wholesale and Resale

 • Retail Pricing: For resellers, set prices that cover operational expenses, marketing, and desired profit margins.

-A. Retail Models to Consider
+A. Retail Modes to Consider

-B. Branding and Differentiation
+B. Brand and Uniqueness

 C. Marketing Strategies